 $2,218 per month may seem like a lot to some of you.
 Keep in mind that even though we are a single income family, we have a six figure salary right now.

 However, we didn’t actually start our journey with a six figure salary.
 During our debt payoff process we increased our income by about 35%.
-We can’t share our exact income because of confidentiality with my husband’s employer, but our salary is within the range of $80,000 and $140,000.
+We can’t share our exact income because of confidentiality with my husband’s employer, but it is over $100,000.

 I hope that most people who have significant amounts of student loan debt, like we do, have a salary that allows them to pay off their student loans in a decent amount of time.